 Resources for Students of Color

 Welcome to our resource page where you can find information on resources for students of color that they can access at Stonehill College and beyond.
-Peruse the menu on the left to learn more about these resources and get connected to your local and broader community.
+Peruse the menu below to learn more about these resources and get connected to your local and broader community.

 Who are the students of color?